 - Don’t neglect your skills.
 List them in order of proficiency.
 After all, when someone is looking for a VA they usually have a specific task they need to have done.

-- Showcase your expertise and best work within your profile
+- Showcase your best work within your profile

 Notice two things about her profile: